How to Perform a Constructability Review

 Step 2: Look at Access and Logistics

-A lot of buildability problems come down to getting materials and workers where they need to go:
+A lot of buildability problems come down to getting materials and workers where they need to go.
+Review the architectural drawings carefully for these issues:

 Step 3: Think Through Installation Sequences